 Here at Maternity Choices Australia we are always on the lookout for volunteers to contribute their skills to helping improve the care that women receive in pregnancy, birth and the postnatal period.

 If you're interested in consumer advocacy or consumer representation, you can check the box on our Login form, click below to take you to our Login Form.

-Each month we randomly select an MCA member to win a fabulous prize.
+Each month our members go in the draw to win a fabulous prize.

 THIS MONTH'S WINNING MEMBER IS...

 behind increase planned homebirths so that women can be with their support people and have their birth choices supported.

 Next Monthly Members' Meeting: